The Bankrate promise

 - Minimize credit inquiries.
 Every time you apply for a new credit card, your credit score takes a hit.
 You can avoid any unnecessary dings to your credit by researching credit options best for your financial needs.
 You may even consider using a service such as CardMatch™ to check out pre-qualified credit card offers.

 The bottom line

-As it is with many of life’s problems, there’s no better time to address the issue than now.
+As it is with many of life’s problems, there’s no better time to address the issue of a low credit score than now.
 By making on-time payments and carefully assessing your financial needs, you will be on the right track toward building strong credit.

 Keep in mind that the path to financial recovery takes time, sometimes even years.
 But regardless of the dilemma you may find yourself in, a proactive approach is the best way to tackle financial recovery.
-And your credit score will thank you in the long run.
+Your credit score will thank you in the long run.